PRO2022-Heig/heigvd-pro-01/documentation/auth.md

 - `/app_users`: (POST) User creation (for sign-up)

 At the moment, no OAuth through Google or any other provider is possible.

+Password requirement: The password should

+- At least have one special char (non alphanum)
+- At least have one uppercase char
+- At least have one digit
+- Be at least 8 chars long

+This can be modified in `App\DataPersisters\AppUserDataPersister` (maybe we could add a configuration for that later)